Eelyneee/Malaria_cell_classification_Modelbliss/README.md

 # Malaria_cell_classification_Modelbliss
-This project is created as Alternate Assessment for WOA7015 Advanced Machine Learning.
+This project is created as Alternative Assessment for WOA7015 Advanced Machine Learning.
 The group member consists of Ham Jing Yi, Low Ee Lyne, and Pua Jia Ying.

 - **AML Project Final CNN Tuned _Gradcam.ipynb** : This file consists of the final tuned model and gradcam.